haxtheweb/edtechjoker/draft-outline.md

 > EVERYTHING BELOW HERE IS SUBJECT TO CHANGE

 # Week 6: Web components === life === project 1

+## Refinement / critique / review of several high end examples
+- looking over some examples generated from work in class
+- Common things asked about:
+  - The rest of the class now is a web components / JS in this context.
+We'll read more JS and wire things together to understand them
+  - Its repetition till it clicks; there's no other way
+  - "I'd like a video on X" is Google.
+Lit.dev has great tutorials (that you were to go through).
+There is content all over the internet for this stuff.
+If a specific concept doesn't make sense after many a google and video, then I can try to help unpack; not prior to that search.

 ## Project 1
 - This is really a series of homeworks which are assessed along the way to provide feedback
 - There is also light reading / background info to look up